 If you’re looking for easy, gluten free St Patricks Day cupcake recipes with a twist, you’ll love these St. Patrick’s Day Pot of Gold Filled Cupcakes.
-They come with a surprise inside – check it out!
+They come with a surprise inside!

 It’s no fun to feel left out!
 That’s why I’ve created a gluten free and somewhat guilt free St Patrick Day dessert recipe – Gluten Free St. Patrick’s Day Pot of Gold Filled Cupcakes.